google-research/football/README.md

 ## Training agents to play GRF

 ### Run training
-In order to run TF training, install additional dependencies:
+In order to run TF training, install additional dependencies (or alternatively use provided [Docker image](gfootball/doc/docker.md)):

 - Update PIP, so that tensorflow 1.15 is available: `python3 -m pip install --upgrade pip setuptools`
 - TensorFlow: `pip3 install tensorflow==1.15.*` or